Paul Hayward

-Paul Cecil Hayward (11 January 1954 – 9 May 1992) was a professional rugby league footballer who played for the Newtown Jets between 1973 and 1978.
+Paul Cecil Hayward (11 January 1954 – 9 May 1992) was an Australian professional rugby league footballer who played for the Newtown Jets between 1973 and 1978.

 Sporting career

 Paul Hayward played 73 first grade games for the Newtown Jets during his 6 seasons with the club, scoring 14 tries and kicking 43 goals.

 Originally a South Sydney junior league player from the Waterloo Waratahs club, he later represented a combined Sydney representative side that toured New Zealand in 1976 playing half-back.
 Paul Hayward had been selected to represent Australia as a boxer at the 1976 Summer Olympics in Montreal.
 Under the Olympic rules of that time, he was disqualified from competing after he turned professional.

 Arrest and incarceration

 Hayward was the brother-in-law of convicted criminal Neddy Smith.
 After the football season for 1978 had ended, Neddy Smith sent Hayward to Bangkok with Warren Fellows to arrange a shipment of heroin.
 On 11 October 1978, Hayward and Fellows were arrested at the Montien Hotel in Bangkok when a suitcase containing heroin was found in his room.
 He and Fellows were convicted in Thailand, alongside William Sinclair, for attempting to export 8.4 kilograms of heroin to Australia.

 Paul Hayward received a 30-year sentence while Warren Fellows received life.
 Hayward was imprisoned in Lard Yao men's prison in Klong Prem Central Prison before being moved to Bangkwang.
 After being transferred back to Lard Yao he was released on 7 April 1989, after being granted a royal pardon.
 He returned to Sydney, via Perth shortly afterwards.